xiaomi-research/drivelaw/DriveLaW-Act/README.md

 For the diffusion planner training, the first step is to **cache datasets for faster training**.

-To accelerate, we cache the hidden states output by the Video Model, which enables much faster training.

 ### Step 1: Cache hidden states and metric
 ```bash